wightsci/OneNoteUtilities/docs/Get-ONPage.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS
+### System.Object

-### Any object with a 'Page' or 'Name' property.
+Any object with a Page or Name property.

 ## OUTPUTS
+### System.Xml.XmlElement

-### System.Xml.XmlElement extended by the currently selected OneNote schema.
+Extended by the currently selected OneNote schema.
-### This includes the full content of the page, unlike the objects returned
-### by the Get-ONPages command.
+This includes the full content of the page, unlike the objects returned by the Get-ONPages command.

 ## NOTES
 This function uses the XPath SelectSingleNode method 'under the hood'.
 This means: